 folder specified by

-backup.
+during the backup.
 Supply then that number to

 mysqlbackup using the